ENGN2912B-2016/CNN-B/readme.md

 The CNN Viewer shows how to choose, display, save and adjust an image.
 Then it let users to choose a dataset and a training architecture to test it, and pop up the top 5 testing possibilities and their corresponding labels in the dataset.

+Qt is currently unable to compile Caffe probably because the downloadable gflags/gflags.h library is not compatible with Qt.
+This project is a demo of the ideal input and output.

 __Instruction__

 In the CNN_GUI user interface, go to _File_ -> _Open_ and choose _~/CNN\_GUI/basketball.jpg

-Go to _Test_ -> _ImageNet_ -> _CaffeNet_ or _AlexNetand view the testing result
+Go to _Test_ -> _ImageNet_ -> _CaffeNet_ or _AlexNet_ or _GoogleNet_ and view the testing result (top 5 possibilities and the corresponding label)

-QLabel is typically used for displaying a text, but it can also display an image.
-QScrollArea provides a scrolling view around another widget.
-If the child widget exceeds the size of the frame, QScrollArea automatically provides scroll bars.

-The CNN Viewer demonstrates how QLabel's ability to scale its contents (QLabel::scaledContents), and QScrollArea's ability to automatically resize its contents (QScrollArea::widgetResizable), which can be used to implement zooming and scaling features.
+Note that:

+The _View_  and _Test_ Menu is disabled until an image is opened.

+_Test_ -> _MNIST_ is not available for the given image.